Office recycling woes

 And don’t beat yourself up too much over those years your building hasn’t been recycling.
 It’s possible some of the paper you’ve been chucking with the banana peels and coffee cups has actually been diverted from landfills without your knowing it.
 Since waste management facilities get paid to turn in recyclables, many practice post-recycling, or pulling recyclables out of mixed trash after collection.
 But that’s no excuse to continue slacking; far less material can be recovered from mixed trash than from pre-sorted waste, since wet food tends to contaminate recyclables.
 Plus, many waste facilities charge extra for postcollection sorting labor, says Ken Richards, general manager for national sustainability consultancy Great Forest.
 So if you toss everything down the same chute and your facility has a post-sorting program, you may be tossing big bucks out the window.
 According to Richards, a medium-size company can actually cut its waste hauling and management fees by up to a third or even half just by setting up an on-site sorting system and taking other measures to make sure all recyclables are routed as efficiently as possible.

 Story by Tobin Hack.
 This article originally appeared in Plenty in October 2008.
-It was added to MNN.com in May 2009.
+It was added to MNN.com.